PaulW/rp2040-keyboard-converter/README.md

-# RP2040 Keyboard Converter for Raspberry Pi PICO RP2040
+# RP2040 Keyboard & Mouse Converter for Raspberry Pi PICO RP2040
 [![Test Building of Converter Firmware](https://github.com/PaulW/rp2040-keyboard-converter/actions/workflows/docker-image.yml/badge.svg)](https://github.com/PaulW/rp2040-keyboard-converter/actions/workflows/docker-image.yml)

 This project originally was part of a refurbish/overhaul of an IBM Model F 5170 PC/AT Keyboard, specifically model 6450225.
 The goal of this was to allow me to use the Model F Keyboard on modern hardware via USB, but to have specific customisations where required.
 Now that this has been completed, I've moved my attention on further enhancing the Firmware to support multiple keyboards and protocols, as well as inclusion of support for mice.